Eden's Cove Farm, 157 Bahia Lane, Cedar Creek, Texas 78612

 Eden's Cove Farm raises the finest pork in central Texas.
-Our heritage hogs are raised on fresh organic vegetables, spent brewer's grain, and wholesome organic eggs.
+Our heritage hogs are raised on fresh organic vegetables, spent brewer's grain, and wholesome organic eggs and Coyote Creek Organic Grain.
 We do all of our own butchering (after they are slaughtered under inspection) and processing to make artisan bacon, sausage and ham as well as providing fresh cuts for your table.

 Since we began in 2007 our focus as been on building community and sustainability.
 In that vein, we provide services like poultry processing, raw milk pick ups, and kitchen rental.
 We also occasionally sell products from nearby farms.

 Most of our pork sales are direct from the farm, however we can deliver to the Austin or Bastrop area.
 We'll also meet half way for our Houston and San Antonio customers.

 Sustainability in farming is the art of creating an ecological balance so the entire system works in unison.
 We have ducks and chickens and cats for pest maintenance.
 We let death and decay replenish the land and encourage it along by tilling the soil.
 We let our sows and other animals decide when to have more babies and how to raise them.
 We acquire all of our animal feed locally and have gone through great lengths to complete the cycles of food and avoid waste.